hashgraph/hedera-mirror-node/docs/configuration.md

 `hedera.mirror.web3.evm.network`                            | TESTNET                                            | Which Hedera network to use.
 Can be either `MAINNET`, `PREVIEWNET`, `TESTNET` or `OTHER`
 `hedera.mirror.web3.evm.rateLimit`                          | 100s                                               | Maximum RPS limit
 `hedera.mirror.web3.evm.tracing.enabled`                    | false                                              | Flag enabling tracer
-`hedera.mirror.web3.evm.tracing.contract`                   |                                                    | A set with contract addresses to filter
+`hedera.mirror.web3.evm.tracing.contract`                   | []                                                 | A set with contract addresses to filter.
+By default it is empty to indicate it will trace all contract addresses.
-`hedera.mirror.web3.evm.tracing.status`                     |                                                    | A set with frame statuses to filter
+`hedera.mirror.web3.evm.tracing.status`                     | []                                                 | A set with frame statuses to filter.
+By default it is empty to indicate it will trace all frames regardless of status.